Remington-Rand EDC-III Desktop Calculator

 Display views with "DISP" rocker switch in "low-order"(top) and "high-order"(bottom) digit selections.
 Display reads out 5465076.127450

-An extremely unusual feature of the EDC-III is the fact that it can perform double-precision arithmetic, essentially allowing entry and results of numbers up to twenty digits.
-An indicator panel (which includes a "-" nomenclature for sign infication, "OVERFLOW" for overflow location, and a leftward-facing arrow for indicating that additional digits can be viewed by operating the "DISP" rocker switch) is located to the left of the display panel.
-When a number is in the display register that contains greater than ten digits, the left arrow indicator lights to indicate that the display currently contains the lowest order ten digits of a larger result.
-Pressing the "DISP" rocker switch swaps the display so that the upper-most ten digits are displayed.
-For example, if the calculator is set for 6 digits behind the decimal, and the calculation "9301.522549 + 100000 X 50" is performed, the display will show "<-5076.127450", with the "<-" (arrow) indicating that there are more significant digits in the result.
-Pressing the uuper part of the "DISP" rocker swtich will display "<-0000000546", indicating the upper-most digits of the result.
+An indicator panel located to the left of the Nixie tube display panel includes a "-" indicator that lights up orange for negative number indication; the word "OVERFLOW", also shown in orange, for overflow status; and a leftward-facing arrowhead (⮜) that lights orange to indicate that additional digits can be viewed by operating the "DISP" rocker switch.
+When a number is in the display register that contains greater than ten digits, the "⮜" indicator lights to indicate that the number to be displayed has more than ten digits.
+Depending on the position of the "DISP" rocker switch, the high-order ten digits or the low order ten digits of the number of up to 20 digits are displayed.
+For example, if the calculator is set for 6 digits behind the decimal, and the calculation "9301.522549 + 100000 X 50" is performed, the display will show "⮜5076.127450", with the "⮜" lit to indicate that there are more significant digits in the result.
+Pressing the uuper part of the "DISP" rocker switch will change the display to show "⮜0000000546", displaying the upper-most digits of the result.
 In total, the result is "5465076.127450", a total of 13 digits of result from a calculator with a 10-digit display.
 The "DISP" rocker switch shows the least-order digits of the 20 digit display register when the lower half of the switch is depressed, and the upper-order digits when the upper half of the swtich is depressed.
-Note that in the calculation above, that "100000" is larger than can be entered with the decimal point set at six digits behind the decimal.
+Note that in the calculation above, "100000" is larger than can be entered with the decimal point set at six digits behind the decimal.
 Because the display register actually contains twenty digits, this entry is possible.
 The display register can provide up to twenty digits of display capacity, however, the actual display capacity is determined by the setting of the decimal point location.
 The actual number of digits of capacity of the machine is determined by subtracting the number of digits set behind the decimal from 20.
-For example, if the machine is set for 7 digits behind the decimal, the machine is only capable of developing results up to 13 digits in length.
+For example, if the machine is set for 7 digits behind the decimal, the machine is only capable of developing results up to 13 digits in front of the decimal point.
 At this decimal point setting, any result in excess of 13 digits will cause an overflow condition.

-As mentioned early-on in this exhibit, the EDC-III has a very annoying
+As mentioned early-on in this exhibit, the EDC-III has what most people

 level.
-This particular "feature" had to be extremely annoying in office
+This particular feature had to be annoying in office

 environments, where the whining of the speaker would announce to the rest